135790123/ptw4awi/README.md

 ## Project Structure

+Folder '1_validity' contains the code that explores the effectiveness of Pre-Trained model (PTM) in AWI and PTMs' performance under different data preprocessing ways (i.e., warning context extraction and abstraction).
+Folder '2_pretrain' and '3_finetune' explores PTMs' performance under different components in the model training.
+Folder '4_project' explores PTMs' performance in different model prediction scenations (i.e., within and cross AWI scenarios).
 Folder 'data' contains the necessary dataset required by the research questions.
-Folder '1_validity' contains the code that explores the performance of LLMs in AWI.
-Folder '2_pretrain' and '3_finetune' explores LLMs' performance under special scenarioes, i.e., models without pretraining or finetuning process.
-Folder '4_project' explores performance in different code projects.

 ## How to run